tl;dr/summary: Dore is a more gay-male, raunchier version of Folsom. See you there.

 - Know your hanky/armband code.
 Left side, top.
 Right side, bottom.
 Both sides, vers.
 Color chart (history).
 But remember sometimes red is just a sartorial choice.

-- Fuck your fan clacking and don’t bring parasols to parties.
+- Fuck your fan clacking and don’t bring parasols to parties (it fucks up event photos).

 - Get tickets early.
 In SF, we buy first tier tickets early.
 Months early.
 If you have tickets you’re not using, announce they are for sale on the respective event or producer’s Facebook page.
 If you’re looking for tickets, same thing.
 If you pay at the door, you’ll pay out the ass.
 Watch out for scalpers online.

-- If you are sober, be sure you know which Whatever Anonymous meetups are happening at all times so you can stay on the straight and narrow while being bent in every other way.
+- If you are sober, be sure you know which Whatever Anonymous meetups are happening at all times so you can stay on the straight and narrow while being bent over.

 - And Daddy Aaron’s rule: No in-town trade when out-of-town trade is in.
 If you’re local, don’t make this the weekend you make it happen with that local guy you’ve been over-staring at at the gym.
 Focus on the fresh, transient meat.

 - There’s not a lot of cabs.
-You’ll use Lyft and Uber probably.
+You’ll use Lyft and Uber a lot.

 - SF is colder than you think during the day it will be but you probably can leave jackets at home at night since you’ll be surrounded by hot men radiating heat.